-Now, more than ever, there is a real urgency to implement strategies that are recession-resistant for both employer and employee.
+Now, more than ever, there is a real urgency to implement new HR resolutions and strategies that are recession-resistant for both employer and employee.
 CFOs and finance departments play a major role in ensuring businesses both survive and, where possible, thrive in an economic downturn by saving their companies time, money and energy on things that aren’t mission critical.

 Table of Contents:

 Labor Shortages, Wage Inflation and a Looming Recession

 Although Covid-19 turned the labor market on its head, its recovery is totally different from previous recessions.
 Unemployment remained stuck at 9% for 3 years following the Great Recession of 2008, however today's unemployment is at its lowest level since 1969 at 3.6%.

 Read more about work/life balance for your balance sheet here.